-Fiscal Year to Date Period Ended June 29, 2013
+Fiscal Year-to-Date Period Ended September 28, 2013

-We believe that current cash, cash equivalents, cash generated from operations, and amounts available under our bank line of credit will be sufficient to meet our anticipated working capital and capital expenditure requirements for at least the next 12 months.
+We believe that our current cash balances, cash generated from operations, and amounts available under our bank line of credit will be sufficient to meet our anticipated working capital, capital expenditures, and contingent consideration payment requirements for at least the next 12 months.

 General.
-In the first half of fiscal 2013, cash and cash equivalents decreased by \$39.1 million.
-We completed the period with cash and cash equivalents of \$16.3 million and working capital (defined as current assets less current liabilities) of \$65.2 million.
-Of the total cash and cash equivalents of \$16.3 million at June 29, 2013, \$10.7 million was held within the U.S. The Company has sufficient sources of cash in the U.S. to fund U.S. cash requirements without the need to repatriate any funds.
+In the fiscal year-to-date period ended September 28, 2013, cash and cash equivalents decreased by \$37.5 million.
+We completed the period with cash and cash equivalents of \$17.9 million and working capital (defined as current assets less current liabilities) of \$71.7 million.
+Of the total cash and cash equivalents of \$17.9 million at September 28, 2013, \$13.0 million was held within the U.S. The Company has sufficient sources of cash in the U.S. to fund U.S. cash requirements without the need to repatriate any funds.

-As of June 29, 2013, a substantial portion of our cash accounts was concentrated at a single financial institution, which potentially exposes us to credit risks.
-The financial institution has "stable" credit ratings and its short-term credit rating is A-1 by Standard & Poor's ratings services.
-We have not experienced any losses related to such accounts and we do not believe that there is significant risk of non-performance by the financial institution.
-Our cash on deposit at this financial institution is fully liquid and we continually monitor the credit ratings of such institution.
-A change in the credit worthiness of this financial institution could materially affect our liquidity and working capital.
+As of September 28, 2013, a substantial portion of our cash accounts was concentrated at a single financial institution, which potentially exposes us to credit risks.
+The financial institution has a short-term credit rating of A-1 by Standard & Poor's ratings services.
+We have not experienced any losses related to such accounts, and we do not believe that there is significant risk of non-performance by the financial institution.
+Our cash on deposit at this financial institution is fully liquid, and we continually monitor the credit ratings of such institution.
+A change in the credit ratings of this financial institution could materially affect our liquidity and working capital.

 Sources and Uses of Cash.
-During the first half of fiscal 2013, net cash used by operations was \$26.7 million.
-We had net income of \$4.2 million during the first half of fiscal 2013.
-During the first half of fiscal 2013, we issued approximately \$38.0 million in forgivable loans and advances to employees and non-employee experts and recorded \$6.0 million of related amortization of such amounts, which was the primary factor in the aggregate decrease in prepaid expenses and other assets of \$26.5 million during the first half of fiscal 2013.
-We paid out a majority of our fiscal 2012 performance bonuses during the first quarter of fiscal 2013, which was the primary factor in the aggregate decrease in accounts payable, accrued expenses, and other liabilities of \$17.3 million during the first half of fiscal 2013.
-These uses of cash were partially offset by a decrease in accounts receivable, including the change in accounts receivable allowances, of \$17.4 million, as a result of increased cash collections, which was partially offset by increases in unbilled services of \$8.2 million.
-Non-cash charges for the first half of fiscal 2013 included depreciation and amortization expense of \$3.2 million, share-based compensation expense of \$1.3 million, deferred income taxes of \$0.3 million, partially offset by decreased deferred rent of \$1.2 million.
+During the fiscal year-to-date period ended September 28, 2013, net cash used by operations was \$18.2 million.
+The primary factor in cash used by operations was the increase in "prepaid expenses and other assets" and "other assets" of \$19.4 million during the fiscal year to date period ended September 28, 2013, we paid approximately \$38.1 million in forgivable loans and advances to employees and non-employee experts and recorded \$9.8 million of forgivable loan amortization.
+In addition, the decrease in prepaid expenses and other assets included a decrease in income taxes of approximately \$6.9 million.
+Other uses of cash included: an increase in unbilled services of \$8.7 million, an increase in accounts receivable, including the change in accounts receivable allowances, of \$1.5 million, and a decrease in accounts payable, accrued expenses, and other liabilities of \$1.8 million.
+The decrease in accounts payable, accrued expenses, and other liabilities includes the payment of the majority of our fiscal 2012 performance bonuses during the first quarter of fiscal 2013, partially offset by an increase of approximately \$26.0 million for accrued fiscal 2013 performance bonuses.
+These uses of cash were partially offset by cash provided by operations during the fiscal year to date period ended September 28, 2013 including: net income of \$7.5 million, deferred taxes of \$0.4 million, non-cash charges for depreciation and amortization expense of \$4.9 million and share-based compensation expense of \$2.2 million, partially offset by decreased deferred rent of \$1.6 million.

-During the fiscal year to date period ended June 29, 2013, net cash used by investing activities was \$17.5 million, which included \$15.6 million of net acquisition consideration payments and \$2.0 million for capital expenditures.
+During the fiscal year-to-date period ended September 28, 2013, net cash used by investing activities was \$18.1 million, which included \$15.6 million of net acquisition consideration payments and \$2.5 million for capital expenditures.